hexjelly/pastel-jelly-syntax/README.md

 # pastel-jelly-syntax

-Syntax theme for Atom with gelatinous pastels (I don't know either).
+Syntax theme for Atom with pastel colors and dark background.